TMAPC Policies & Procedures

 (2) The Chair asks TMAPC staff for a summary of the case and the physical facts of the area involved.
 TMAPC staff presents its recommendation, together with the reasons for the recommendation, and whether the request is in conformance with the Comprehensive Plan.

-(3) The Chair calls on the applicant for a presentation, not to exceed fifteen (15) minutes for a straight zoning application or twenty (20) minutes for rezoning application to a special district (PUD, Corridor, or other) or a joint zoning/special district application.
+(3) The Chair calls on the applicant for a presentation, not to exceed fifteen (15) minutes.
 If the applicant presents a significantly changed application from that submitted for TMAPC staff review (as determined by TMAPC staff and the Commission at the time of the presentation), such action is considered grounds for continuance.

 (4) The Chair calls on interested parties or protestants.
 Those wishing to speak must use the sign-in sheet.
 Each speaker is allowed five (5) minutes to speak on an item; provided, however, the Chair may further limit that time based on the number of speakers for an item or impose an aggregate time for all speakers.